What does your credit card company have in common with your bank and insurance company?

 The CFPB stresses that you have the legal right to:

 - Obtain a copy of your consumer reports.
 Consumer reporting companies are required to give you the information in your reports if you request it.
-They can charge no more than $12.50 for reports requested in 2019, although many must provide them for free.
+The CFPB notes that under federal law, these companies can charge no more than $13.50 for reports requested in 2022, although many must provide them for free.

 - Dispute inaccuracies in your consumer reports.
 This is critical to rectifying errors that may cost you money or that resulted from identity theft.

 How to use the consumer reporting companies list

 Most importantly, the list includes contact information for requesting a report from or disputing an error with a company.
 It also specifies the circumstances under which you can get a report for free.